 Today, City Council approved progressive water conservation measures for all Oklahoma City residential and commercial water customers.
 Stage 1, Mandatory Odd/Even Watering, has been in place since January 17, 2013 and remains in effect until further notice.

 Stages will be triggered according the capacity of all six lakes.
 Stages 1 through 3 are based on the last number of the building address.

 The past two years have taken a toll on all Oklahoma lakes, including Oklahoma City’s six water supply reservoirs.
 Climatologists predict the drought will continue through the summer of 2013.
 This means it’s more important than ever to use water wisely.

 Other cities that use Oklahoma City water are required to abide by the same program, unless a similar or stricter program is in place.
 City Council also approved an amendment to the municipal code for restrictions on use of water.
 The amendment establishes new penalties for violations of water use restrictions.
-Penalties for failure to comply are increasing fines of $119, $269 and $519.
+Penalties for failure to comply are increasing fines of $119, $269 and $519 plus court costs.
 A cross-divisional enforcement team will issue citations.

 “It’s unlikely that anyone in the Oklahoma City metro is unaware of the drought situation at this time,” said Marsha Slaughter.
 “It’s not our intention to penalize our customers for using water.
 We just need everyone to know how serious this year’s drought likely will be.
 We all want nice landscaping.
 It’s possible to do so and still use water wisely.”